Skip to Content

 What is the best pan to use?

 My favorite pan to use is this Jelly Roll Pan.
-If you don’t have one this big you can always separate it into two separate pans and bake them together.
+If you don’t have one that big you can use two smaller pans.

 Tips for No Leftovers